Courses-journey/cpp-cherno/README.md

   - pointers are 4bytes in memory.

-- Because of endianness the pointer address could be in revesrse order
+- Because of endianness the pointer address could be in reverse order
 - Endianness refers to the order in which bytes are stored in computer memory.
 There are two main types of endianness: big-endian and little-endian.

 # REFERENCES in C++